European cuisine is known for its deliciousness.

-Have you ever wondered which are the most disgusting European foods?
+Whether it be pasta from Italy or the delicacies of French cuisine – but have you ever wondered what Europe’s most disgusting food is?
 Here’s a list with 9 of the worst ever.
 We have kindly selected the best recipes for each one, just click on the photos and enjoy!

 WARNING: This post contains disturbing images.

 This dish from Belgium, Netherlands and Luxembourg has nothing to do with cheese.
 This sort of cat-food-looking speciality is made with flesh from the head of a calf, pig, sheep or cow.
 The part of the head used varies, but it may contain tongue, as well as feet or the heart.

 France : Cockscomb

 In France (and Italy) people eat roosters’ comb… yum.
 In the French cuisine cockscombs were used as garnishes whilst in Italy it is still used in a famous sauce named Cibreo.
 Perhaps one of the creepiest looking of Europe’s most disgusting food

 We used to think we could have pancakes with anything…Until now.

 Bloodplättar (Sweden) or Veriohukainen (Finland) are made of pork blood, milk, rye flour, dark molasses, onion and butter.

 Or rotten sharks.
 The carcass of the shark is buried underground and pressed with stones in order to drain its poisonous fluids.
 Once emptied they are hung out to dry.

 Lithuania & Poland: Blood soup